Hejun Group joins forces with Abu Dhabi Investment Office to attract Chinese investors

 This strategic partnership contributes to Abu Dhabi’s broader economic strategy, which aims to attract foreign investments, foster innovation and drive economic diversification.
 By deepening ties with China’s business community, ADIO is positioning the UAE capital as the destination of choice for Chinese enterprises looking to scale globally.

-Badr Al-Olama, Director-General of ADIO, said, “This agreement with Hejun Group will open doors for dynamic Chinese firms seeking global expansion from one of the world’s most dynamic business ecosystems, further strengthening Abu Dhabi’s robust economic partnership with China.
+H.E.
+Badr Al-Olama, Director General of ADIO, said: “This agreement with Hejun Group will open doors for dynamic Chinese firms seeking global expansion from one of the world’s most dynamic business ecosystems, further strengthening Abu Dhabi’s robust economic partnership with China.
 With Abu Dhabi’s world-class infrastructure, investor-friendly policies and seamless connectivity, Abu Dhabi offers a compelling platform for growth to Chinese investors seeking to expand and succeed.”

 As Abu Dhabi’s economy continues to transform into a globally competitive, knowledge-based economy, it will attract more innovative Chinese enterprises to establish a presence in the emirate.
 Supporting this vision is ADIF, which provides a platform for global business leaders, investors and family offices to connect, collaborate and unlock new opportunities in Abu Dhabi.